πŸ”—Modules Settings

 Not all services on a machine are needed to be controlled or monitored through a switch, so they need to be configured manually by adding this on your config.yaml file:

 If no configuration is provided, then all the available docker containers will be exposed.
-This can be configured to only show the ones in the included list or ignore the ones in the exclude list:
+This can be configured to only show the ones in the included list or ignore the ones in the exclude list.
+Also by setting check_update value it will create binary sensors that check if there is an update available.

 settings: